abhijit0014/spring-security/README.md

 **Authentication** – it’s about validating the received credentials; it’s where we verify that both username and password match the ones that our application recognizes

-**Authorization** –it’s about verifying if the successfully authenticated user has permissions to access a certain functionality of the application
+**Authorization** –it’s about verifying if the authenticated user has permissions to access a certain functionality of the application

 ### Spring security 6 endpoints